AdjustedMold97/SnakeFinal/README.md

 # Snake 2.2.3

+Added a score counter and some other minor fixes and improvements.

+# Snake 2.3

 (most recent version)

-Added a score counter and some other minor fixes and improvements.
+What an exciting update!
+I found the error in my C# database implementation (I missed a space in between a variable name and a keyword) and now everything is functioning as intended.
+This completes the basic implementation of the database, which is why I am proud to announce that this version is the long-awaited version 2.3 .

 # Future Plans

-I'm currently working on Snake 2.3, which is going to have some UI improvements, refactorings within the code, and some much deserved cleaning.
+Snake 2.4 may include either an online database (unlikely to be honest) or some minor UI and other improvements.